-A. TIME LIMITS - Once recognized, speakers have a maximum of three minutes, except for movers of articles who may have more time if needed.
+TIME LIMITS - Once recognized, speakers have a maximum of three minutes, except for movers of articles who may have more time if needed.
 Time allotments are at the discretion of the Moderator.
 Timekeepers will assist the Moderator to make sure time limits are followed equitably.
 We gratefully ask that all speakers abide by time requirements and wrap-up quickly if requested by the Moderator.

-B. PLEASE DO NOT INTERRUPT - EXCEPT TO:
+PLEASE DO NOT INTERRUPT - EXCEPT TO:

-- 1. MAKE A POINT OF ORDER A point of order is related to the process.
+MAKE A POINT OF ORDER - A point of order is related to the process.
 For example if you believe the speaker has not been properly recognized or if you believe a motion has not been properly made you make a point of order.
-A point of order is not an opportunity to state your opinion or ask a question through the moderator. - 2.
-MAKE A POINT OF PERSONAL PRIVILEGE An example here is that you can't hear a speaker or see a visual presentation.
+A point of order is not an opportunity to state your opinion or ask a question through the moderator.

+MAKE A POINT OF PERSONAL PRIVILEGE - An example here is that you can't hear a speaker or see a visual presentation.
 Or if you believe the personal safety of you or other participants is in jeopardy.

-- C. MOTIONS AND AMENDMENTS All motions and amendments must be in writing.
-If you know in advance of the meeting that you plan to offer an amendment, it is strongly recommended that you provide it in writing to the Moderator and Town Clerk in advance of the meeting.
-If you make an amendment on the floor, it needs to be in writing and presented to the Moderator and Town Clerk.
-Amendments will not be considered until they are in writing so that they can be clearly and accurately presented to participants.
-All amendments must be within the scope of the article proposed.
-The Moderator and Town Counsel will determine if they are within scope before they can be heard. - D. TO END THE DEBATE call for THE PREVIOUS QUESTION DEBATE "I move the previous question" This ends the debate.
+MOTIONS AND AMENDMENTS - All motions and amendments must be made in writing.
+Please provide three copies so that the Moderator, Town Clerk and Town Counsel can review the motion/amendment simultaneously in order to make the review process during the meeting more efficient.
+If possible, typed copies are preferred over handwritten.
+If copies are handwritten, please make sure they are legible.

+The Moderator determines whether the motion/amendment is "within scope" of the original article and this judgment is at the sole discretion of the Moderator.

+The Moderator is available prior to Town Meeting for consultation related to the question of scope.

+Thank you for your cooperation.

+MOTIONS - Please see the included table for a listing and explanations of the most common motions and their intended actions.

+TO END THE DEBATE - call for THE PREVIOUS QUESTION DEBATE - "I move the previous question" - This ends the debate.
 You must be properly recognized by the Moderator to make this motion; it requires a 2nd, is generally not debatable, and needs a 2/3 vote.
-At the Moderator's discretion, such motion may not be allowed or may be subject to debate, particularly if the motion would restrict informed consideration of the meeting or comes before an appropriate discussion has taken place on the main motion. - E. RECONSIDERATION a motion to reconsider must be made on the same night as the vote to be reconsidered; must be made within one hour, after intervening business; requires a 2nd, and a majority vote. - F. TO STOP DEBATE before it has started, make a motion to POSTPONE INDEFINITELY "I move that this matter be postponed indefinitely."
+At the Moderator's discretion, such motion may not be allowed or may be subject to debate, particularly if the motion would restrict informed consideration of the meeting or comes before an appropriate discussion has taken place on the main motion.

+TO RECONSIDER AN ARTICLE - a motion to reconsider must be made on the same day as the vote to be reconsidered; must be made within one hour, after intervening business; requires a 2nd, and a majority vote.

+TO PREVENT AN ARTICLE FROM BEING HEARD - make a motion to POSTPONE INDEFINITELY - "I move that this matter be postponed indefinitely."
 The motion requires a 2nd and a majority vote.
-Do not move that the matter be LAID ON THE TABLE.
-If a matter is laid on the table, it must be taken off the table and debated before Town Meeting can be adjourned. - G. AT ALL TIMES, PLEASE BE KIND, CIVIL AND RESPECTFUL.
+This is different than making a motion to have an article LAID ON THE TABLE.
+If a matter is laid on the table, it must be taken off the table and debated before Town Meeting can be adjourned.

+TO END TOWN MEETING - When all the articles have been debated, voted on, and dealt with, a motion must be made to ADJOURN or DISSOLVE the meeting.
+The motion requires a 2nd, and a majority vote.

+LASTLY, please be kind, civil and respectful.
 Please do not make things personal.
 Please refrain from applause.
-If you speak out of turn repeatedly and have been warned repeatedly by the Moderator, you are at risk of being removed from the meeting. - H. ADJOURNMENT When all the articles have been debated, voted on, and dealt with, a motion must be made to adjourn or dissolve the meeting.
-The motion requires a 2nd, and a majority vote.
+If you speak out of turn repeatedly and have been warned repeatedly by the Moderator, you are at risk of being removed from the meeting.